Rheinhessen wine for beginners – Enjoying wines in Rheinhessen

 Rheinhessen wine for beginners

 We like to drink wine.
 It has to taste good.
-That's one of the reasons why we often do Wine Regions visit the world.
-We try wines from the region at the local winemakers, which we then bring home.
-Nevertheless, we would not call ourselves wine connoisseurs.
-There is more to it than just drinking a glass of wine.
-It is not always possible to buy wines directly from the winemaker.
-Nevertheless we learn more and more.
-However, if we want to buy wine in Rheinhessen, we have to rely on tips from others.
-We first have to explore the wine region on the Rhine more closely.
-What makes Rheinhessenwein so special?
-What do you have to look out for when buying?
+That's one of the reasons why we often do wine regions Visit the world.
+We sample regional wines at local wineries, which we then bring home.
+We wouldn't call ourselves wine connoisseurs, though.
+It's more than just drinking a glass of wine.
+It's not always possible to buy wine directly from the winemaker.
+Nevertheless, we're constantly learning more.
+However, if we want to buy wine from Rheinhessen, we rely on tips from others.
+We first need to explore the Rhine wine region in more detail.
+What makes Rheinhessen wine special?
+What should you look for when buying it?

 Photo: djd / www.rheinhessenwein.de